 - Some natural supplements like grape seed and pine bark are said to be useful to relieve symptoms of varicose veins

-Foods that contain flavonoids may also help a person to shrink their varicose veins.
+Foods that contain flavonoids may also help.

 Flavonoids-rich foods are: